Skip to content

 Flag Day (June 14)

 Flag Day commemorates the adoption of the American flag on June 14, 1777.
-While not a federal holiday with closures, Flag Day is an official observance when displaying the flag is particularly appropriate.
+While not a federal holiday with closures, it is an official observance when displaying the flag is particularly appropriate.
 Many communities hold Flag Day ceremonies, parades, and educational events.
-Displaying your flag on Flag Day participates in this national celebration of our flag's history and symbolism.

 Independence Day (July 4)

 Independence Day is the most widely observed flag display day.
-The Fourth of July celebrates American independence, making flag display especially meaningful.
-Many Americans who don't display flags regularly make exceptions for Independence Day, creating nationwide displays of patriotic pride.
+Many Americans who do not display flags regularly make exceptions for the Fourth of July, creating nationwide displays of patriotic pride.
+Ensure the American flag remains the focal point and is displayed respectfully according to flag etiquette guidelines when combined with decorative elements.

 Veterans Day (November 11)

 Veterans Day honors all military veterans, living and deceased.
-Unlike Memorial Day, Veterans Day displays the flag at full staff all day, celebrating veterans' service and contributions.
-This day is particularly appropriate for displaying flags if you have veterans in your family or want to honor those who served.
+Unlike Memorial Day, the flag flies at full staff all day, celebrating veterans' service and contributions.
+This day is particularly meaningful for families with veterans or active service members.

-Common half-staff occasions include deaths of current or former Presidents (30 days), Vice Presidents (10 days), Supreme Court Justices, and other high-ranking officials.
-State-level half-staff orders typically apply only within that state.
+Display at half-staff only when officially directed by Presidential proclamation or a gubernatorial order, typically following deaths of government officials or national tragedies.
+Common half-staff occasions include deaths of current or former Presidents (30 days), Vice Presidents (10 days), and Supreme Court Justices.
+State-level orders typically apply only within that state.
+Monitor official announcements to know when a half-staff order is in effect.

 Daily Display Guidelines